AriFordsham/GHCWiki/arm-linux-ghc.md

 ## Unregisterised 6.6.1 Notes

+### Another False Start

+I had to install 6.6.1 on my system to compile 6.6.1, first off.
+Then I apparent need an older gcc (have 4.3.0).
+Rather than dive deeper into that (it would require an old gcc on the scratchbox dev environment too, too much pain when I have an alternative), I'm just going to try to build an unregisterised 6.8.2 with the patch posted in [\#1346](https://gitlab.haskell.org//ghc/ghc/issues/1346).
+The results for that build attempt follow, after the info for the failed 6.6.1 one.

+### Original 6.6.1 Build Intro

 Building using the 6.6.1 released source.
 Note that I already have libgmp and libffi installed on both machines (though libffi isn't being used).